grepsuzette/joeson/examples/lisp-repl/README.md

-This demonstrates a ridiculous simple lisp machine It's very limited though.
+This demonstrates a very limited lisp machine parsed with joeson